Anti-Harassment PolicyI. Purpose

 Unacceptable behaviors include:

-- Harmful or prejudicial verbal or written comments or visual images related to gender, sexual orientation, race, religion, disability.
+- Harmful or prejudicial verbal or written comments or visual images related to gender identity or expression, sexual orientation, ability, ethnicity, national origin, color, socioeconomic status, and/or religion.

-- Inappropriate use of nudity and/or sexual images in public spaces (including presentation slides).
+- Inappropriate use of nudity and/or sexual images in public spaces (including presentation slides and exhibitor materials).

 - Harassing photography or recording.